nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<td>Text</td>
 		</tr>
 		<tr>
-			<td>Text Parsable dose directions *** A parsable 'dose syntax' which carries dose strength, dose timing, dose duration and maximum dose information.
+			<td>Text Parsable dose directions ***</td>
+			<td>A parsable 'dose syntax' which carries dose strength, dose timing, dose duration and maximum dose information.
 Comment: e.g. "20-30mg ^4/6h prn [180mg /24h]" = 20 to 30 mgs, up to 4-6 hourly as required.
 Maximum 180mg in 24 hours.
 The 'as required reason' e.g. 'for pain' should be carried in the Additional Instruction element.
 Note that this is generally a symptom and is not the same as the Indication which will usually describe a diagnosis or condition.
 Where supported, this would generally be used to exchange dosage information between systems, while Structured dose directions are likely to be used only within openEHR-based systems</td>
 			<td>0 to 1</td>
 			<td>optional</td>
 			<td>Text*** Data items acting as placeholders for future 'advanced' structured dose syntax solution.
 In sufficient information to detail these further at present</td>